 [First published in the Broad Street Review, 20 Jan 2014]

-If you haven’t seen the article on how to write a symphony, you should check it out, because it’s filled with incisive advice like “Be inspired,” and “Eventually each theme will become a decently long movement.”
+If you haven’t seen the article on how to write a symphony, you should check it out.
+It’s filled with helpful advice like “Be inspired.”
+Here’s another example: “Eventually each theme will become a decently long movement.”
+See what I mean?
 This got me to thinking about something bigger than a symphony or even composing itself.
-How, you’ve probably already wondered, can you have a composing career?
+How, you’re probably already wondering, can you have a composing career?

 1. It’s All About You

 Your vision as a composer is the most important thing for you to remember.
-Consequently, it’s the most important thing for everyone else to remember, so keep telling them.
+Consequently, it’s the most important thing for everyone else to remember, so keep telling them your vision.
 Your life as a composer, and the act of composing itself, is incredibly exciting.
 Be sure to talk about it whenever you can.
-Everyone will thank you for it, inwardly, because the lives of non-composers are by nature dull when compared to yours.
+Everyone will thank you for it, inwardly.
+The lives of non-composers are by nature dull when compared to yours.

 2. Have Opinions, Lots of Opinions

-People admire strength, and there’s no better way to gain admiration than to have strong opinions.
-So take every chance you get not only to have an opinion, but—and this is the important point—to let it be known.
+People admire strength, and there’s no better way to gain admiration than to show strength through your strong opinions.
+Take every chance not only to have an opinion, but—and this is the important point—to let it be known.
 It can be about anything, but politics and religion are good choices.
 It’s best to be outspoken about something you’re pretty sure they already agree with, though.

 3. Wait for Your Chance

 If only the big orchestras would commission you, you’d show them.
 Don’t waste your time writing for friends or small groups or amateurs.
 You’re meant for better things.
-Bide your time.
+Bide your time, wait for the big ones.

 4. Know the Ranges of the Musicians You’re Writing For

-Singers, especially, love it when you ask them what their highest note is and what their lowest is.
-Sure, they can sing lots of other notes in between, but anybody can write for those.
+Singers, especially, love it when you ask them what their highest and lowest notes are.
+Of course they sing lots of other notes in between, but anybody can write those.
 Show them that you’re no average schmo.

 5. Deadlines Are for Chumps